Product management

 |---|---|

-| PRODUCT-MANAGEMENT.md | Body of knowledge: vision, strategy, roadmap, prioritization, market analysis, competitive intelligence, business model, product-market fit, discovery cadence, stakeholder communication |
+| Product management — body of knowledge | Body of knowledge: vision, strategy, roadmap, prioritization, market analysis, competitive intelligence, business model, product-market fit, discovery cadence, stakeholder communication |

 | Product Management ↔ SDLC ↔ PDLC bridge | How product management maps across PDLC P1–P6 and SDLC A–F — role mapping, artifact flow, calibration, anti-patterns |